Gopi-techy/Medical-Bot/README.md

 - Keep your `.env` and API keys out of version control.
 - Be mindful of returning sensitive medical advice.
 This project is a demo and should not be used as a substitute for professional medical guidance.

-## License

-This project is provided as-is.
-Add a LICENSE file if you want to specify a license (MIT recommended for demos).

 ## Acknowledgements

 - Built with Flask, LangChain, Pinecone, Hugging Face sentence-transformers and OpenAI-style chat models.